cornell-zhang/heurigym/technology_mapping/README.md

 Technology mapping is a critical stage in the FPGA design flow where a technology-independent logic network is transformed into a network of lookup tables (LUTs).
 A K-input lookup table (K-LUT) is a basic programmable logic element in FPGAs that can implement any Boolean function with up to K inputs.
 The quality of technology mapping directly impacts the area, performance, and power consumption of the final FPGA implementation.

-The technology mapping process involves covering a Boolean network with K-LUTs in a way that optimizes specific design metrics.
+Here we consider the structural mapping problem, which consider the circuit graph as a given and find a covering of the graph with K-input subgraphs corresponding to LUTs.

 Traditional approaches include cut enumeration, where potential K-feasible cuts (subgraphs with at most K inputs) are identified and selected to form an optimal cover of the network.
 The mapping process must ensure that the resulting network correctly implements the original logic function while minimizing resource usage.

 Here our optimization target is to minimize the number of LUTs, which represents the area of the mapped logic network.
 This is an NP-hard problem.